Off the Mark by Mark Parisi for July 23, 2014

 5. Missing large

-AlanM almost 10 years ago
+AlanM over 10 years ago

 I once read that a freshly cut balsa log won’t float.